davidfcarr/rsvpmaker/README.txt

 [RSVPMaker for Toastmasters](http://wordpress.org/plugins/rsvpmaker-for-toastmasters) provides meeting management for public speaking and leadership development clubs that are part of Toastmasters International.

 [RSVPMaker Volunteer Roles](https://wordpress.org/plugins/rsvpmaker-volunteer-roles/) Sign up people to fill specific roles at an event.

-[RSVPMaker Excel](http://wordpress.org/plugins/rsvpmaker-excel) lets you download RSVP reports in Excel for nicer formatting than you get with the CSV output.
-Uses functions from the [PHPExcel](http://www.phpexcel.net/) library.

 Translations (some may be out of date):